universedocs/Universe-Docs/README.md

 ## -- Can export to file and print hard copy
 ## -- Use it online and/or offline mode

-**NOTE 1**: Database files are missing!
-Anybody who copied my previous source code you should have database files!
-Can you send it to me at kumar.muthaiah@yahoo.com, else i need to do lots of effort!
-I've a old copy of database files!
-If nobody gives the latest database files, then I will try to fix the old one and put here, but it will take time!

-**NOTE 2**: Please don't create duplicate softwares to compete, rather we can do it in cooperation!
+**NOTE 1**: Please don't create duplicate softwares to compete, rather we can do it in cooperation!
 Will make sure flexible!

-**NOTE 3**: Software is free and open source so that all can use it, can include any valuable feature user needs no restrictions!
+**NOTE 2**: Software is free and open source so that all can use it, can include any valuable feature user needs no restrictions!
 Contents and usage may be paid or free, so still can earn money!
 Can share profit!

 Required developers see end of the document!